dehe1011/QuantumDNA/docs/index.rst

 ------------------------
 This documentation includes:

-- **API Reference**: Description on QuantumDNA's functions and classes.
+- **API Reference**: Description of QuantumDNA's functions and classes.
-- **User Guide**: Tutorials and instructions for getting started and using QuantumDNA effectively.
+- **User Guide**: Tutorial Jupyter notebooks for getting started and using QuantumDNA effectively.
+- **Graphical User Interface (GUI)**: Information on how to use the GUI for visualizing and analyzing DNA exciton and charge transfer.

 For additional resources and development information, visit the `QuantumDNA GitHub repository <https://github.com/dehe1011/QuantumDNA>`_.
 For hands-on learning, check out the `Tutorial Notebook GitHub repository <https://github.com/dehe1011/QuantumDNA-notebooks>`_, which contains examples and guided exercises.